-The Climate of Nepal is dependent on altitude variation (ranges from 75m to and 8,848.86m above sea level) and Geographical features.
-As in the western world, there are four seasons in Nepal: Spring, Summer, Autumn, and winter.
-Six Seasons are in Nepal, additionally early summer and Early Autumn in western seasons.
+Nepal's climate is influenced by variations in altitude (ranging from 75m to 8,848.86m above sea level) and geographical features.
+Like in the western world, Nepal experiences four seasons: Spring, Summer, Autumn, and Winter.
+However, Nepal has six seasons, including early summer and early autumn in the western seasons.

 Here are short descriptions of four seasons in Nepal.